 Sirdata then permanently deletes all Data in its database and storage servers.

 The Data we collect many be processed on servers located within or outside the European Union.
 In the event of a transfer of Data, we provide guarantees that we are compliant with European Union law and require and ensure that a high level of Data protection is implemented by our Subcontractors, Sites Operators, Partners or Customers around the world.
 Find out more

 We undertake to process the Data we collect in strict confidence.

-Sirdata does not share Users’ Data with businesses, organisation or non-Customer third parties unless we believe that there is a reasonable justification for accessing, using or disclosing said Data:
+Sirdata does not share the User’s Data with businesses, organisations non-Partner or non-Customer third parties unless we believe that there is a reasonable justification for accessing, using or disclosing said Data:

 In response to court summons or orders, judicial or administrative procedures or any other request issued by the competent authorities to which Sirdata must submit, or to establish or exercise its rights, or to defend itself against legal proceedings;

 To protect itself from any infringement of Sirdata’s or Users’ rights, property or security pursuant to and in accordance with the law;

 To avoid, reveal or deal with fraudulent activities, security breaches or any technical problem that might affect Sirdata’s servers.

 This Policy may be subject to change.
 Any change to the rules of our Confidentiality Policy will be accessible as soon as it comes into effect on this page.